Who We Are

 Who can be part of the foundation?

 Anyone and everyone.
 Dozens of people make gifts to the various funds of the Allegany County Area Foundation each year, while several create entirely new endowed funds.
-Many local organizations, including the SPCA, libraries and historical societies, have benefitted from ACAF grants.
-Over 125 young people receive Foundation college scholarships each year.
+Many local organizations, including food pantries, libraries, agencies, and historical societies, have benefitted from ACAF grants.
+Over 200 young people receive Foundation college scholarships each year.

 What fund options does the Foundation have?

-This earnings from this unrestricted account provide grants to a number area organizations each year, supporting civic, social and cultural projects that affect the lives of Allegany County area residents.
+Sometimes called unrestricted funds, the earnings from these provide grants to a number of area organizations each year, supporting many programs and projects that serve Allegany County residents.
 See the grants and news pages for information about recent recipients.
-Grant decisions are made by the Foundation’s Grant Committee, which meets quarterly.
+Grant decisions are made by the Foundation’s Grant Committee, which meets quarterly, and as needed for urgent matters.
+ACAF’s unrestricted funds include the Allegany Fund, Moogan Fund, Shear Fund, Joseph Bucher Fund, Peter Sprague Founder’s Fund, and the Carter-Windus Family Fund.

 The donor may name a specific organization (e.g., local agency, cemetery, library, etc.) when establishing a designated fund ($5,000 minimum).
 Each year the named recipient receives a grant based on the fund’s earnings.
 Click here to see the designated funds the Foundation currently administers.